 As described earlier in this section, the wine and i386-wine packages conflict with one another, and therefore cannot be installed on the same system in the normal way.
 However, multiple installs can be achieved using mechanisms like chroots/jails, or by building WINE from source (note this does not mean building the port).

-They can, as "Console User Interface" applications as mentioned eariler in this section.
+They can, as "Console User Interface" applications as mentioned earlier in this section.
 However, there is an arguably better method for running DOS software: DOSBox.
-On the other hand, there’s little reason not to at least try it.
+On the other hand, there is little reason not to at least try it.
 Simply create a new prefix, install the software, and if it does not work delete the prefix.

-188.8.131.52.
-Should the "wine-devel" Package/Port be Installed to Use the Development Version of WINE Instead of Stable?
+22.214.171.124.
+Should the emulators/wine-devel Package/Port be Installed to Use the Development Version of WINE Instead of Stable?

 Yes, installing this version will install the "development" version of WINE.
 As with the 32- and 64-bit versions, they cannot be installed together with the stable versions unless additional measures are taken.